ciricihq/CiriciJWTClientBundle/Readme.md

 -------------

-If you are planning to use the bundle as a Authentication service against a JWT server, the first step is to configure jms/di-extra-bundle to load the Dependency Injection annotations so you have to configure the paths to look for.

-You should load the external token authenticator adding this to your `config.yml`
+If you are planning to use the bundle as a Authentication service against a JWT server, you should load the external token authenticator adding this to your `config.yml`

 ```yaml
 cirici_jwt_client: